PathlyLearningPlatform/Backend/README.md

 # Problems And How This Project Solves Them

-The project aims to improve learning efficiency and perseverance by tackling the most common problems when it comes to learning.
+The project aims to improve learning quality, perseverance and motivation by tackling the most common problems when it comes to learning.

 ![diagram summarizing problems and solutions](./docs/diagrams/problems-and-solutions.excalidraw.png)